p1m-ortho/qs-global-ortho-search-queries/zheln/PRISMA_2020_checklist.md

 ## 14 Reporting bias assessment: Describe any methods used to assess risk of bias due to missing results in a synthesis (arising from reporting biases)

+* I will use the preliminary version of the [ROB-ME](https://www.riskofbias.info/welcome/rob-me-tool) tool.
+All documentation will take place directly in the text on the record page at Zheln.com.
+However, I do not have in mind any generic algorithm to assess overall risk of bias, so I will elaborate on it for each appraisal separately.
+* I will be the only assessor for now.
+* No automation tools will be used.
+* The authors will not be contacted routinely.
+However, if specifically requested when crowdfunded or at will, will be done.

 ## 15 Certainty assessment: Describe any methods used to assess certainty (or confidence) in the body of evidence for an outcome

+* I will use the [GRADE](https://gdt.gradepro.org/app/handbook/handbook.html) tool in its interpretation for systematic review authors.
+All documentation will take place directly in the text on the record page at Zheln.com.
+I do not have in mind any generic algorithm to assess certainty of evidence, so I will elaborate on it for each appraisal separately.
+* I will be the only assessor for now.
+* No automation tools will be used.
+* The authors will not be contacted routinely.
+However, if specifically requested when crowdfunded or at will, will be done.

 # RESULTS